JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 ## Requirements

 The integration requires [Docker](https://docs.docker.com/engine/installation/) installed on the build agents.
 To use the [Docker Compose](docker-compose.md) build runner, install [Docker Compose](https://docs.docker.com/compose/install/) as well.

+Since version 2019.2.1, TeamCity periodically checks if Docker is available on active build agents.
+Based on the `docker.server.version` and `docker.version` variables received from the agents, TeamCity distributes builds that use Docker only between agents with the installed Docker engine.
+If a build configuration uses the [Docker runner](docker.md) or the [Docker Wrapper extension](docker-wrapper.md), TeamCity automatically adds the `docker.server.version` [agent compatibility requirement](configuring-agent-requirements.md) for this configuration.

 <chunk include-id="reqs-supported-env">